 While there are virtually unlimited applications for these intelligent targeting tools, the success of any model is largely determined by the data used to create them, and how that data is prepared.
-In order to streamline the back and forth with your modeling experts, here are six things that should be considered in advance of building a predictive model.
+In order to streamline the back and forth with your modeling experts, here are six things that should be considered in advance of building a predictive data model.

-Predictive Models come in many different forms and go by many different names, which can make it difficult to evaluate which one is best for you.
+Predictive Data Models come in many different forms and go by many different names, which can make it difficult to evaluate which one is best for you.
 However, by focusing on your business goals and how a predictive model can help achieve those goals, it becomes much easier to choose the model that will best meet your needs:

 - Acquisition — Is your business goal to acquire new customers, and therefore find like prospects that have a similar profile and buying habits as your existing customers?

 - Campaign Optimization — Do you have an upcoming marketing campaign – whether retention, engagement-driven, or other – that you would like optimize for response and ROI while at the same time cutting costs?

 - Winback/Reactivation — Would you like to target the former customers that are most likely to convert back to active, paying customers?